 A Difference in Support and Guidance

 Although our courses are delivered through distance & online learning, our students feel more supported and connected than they do in face-to-face workshops!
 A big part of this is the relationship you build with your trainer.
-Rather than just teaching you over a couple of days, they will be the one reviewing and assessing the work you submit – from your first assignment to your last evaluation.
+Rather than just teaching you over a couple of days, they will be the ones reviewing and assessing the work you submit – from your first assignment to your last evaluation.
 While we aim to have the same trainer review all your assignments, a trainer may be on leave when you submit work.
 To make sure you are not waiting for feedback, we will ensure another trainer will review your work within two weeks of submission.
 They’ll give you guidance throughout your course, no matter how long it takes.
-Our Facebook groups provide a bridge for you to connect and network with other birth and lactation professionals.
-You’ll be exposed to birth and postpartum doulas, childbirth educators, and lactation counselors, meaning your peer learning is broad and extensive.
+Our Facebook groups provide a bridge for you to connect and network with other birth and lactation professionals across the world.
+You’ll be exposed to birth and postpartum doulas, childbirth educators, and lactation counselors, providing you with peer learning opportunities that are broad and extensive.
 The discussions on these groups reflect the essence of who we are as an organization – they are always respectful, kind, and supportive.

 We also offer mentoring packages for students who want to have regular check-ins from their trainer through a video or voice call.
 You can choose the hours and the focus of these sessions.

 A Difference in Our Approach to Business Support